Kirishitan: Rediscovery and return

 Japan was forced to open to foreign interaction by Matthew Perry in 1853.
 It became possible for foreigners to live in Japan with the Harris Treaty in 1858.
 Many Christian clergymen were sent from Catholic, Protestant and Orthodox churches, though proselytizing was still banned.
 In 1865, some of the Japanese who lived in Urakami village near Nagasaki visited the new Ōura Church which had been built by the Paris Foreign Missions Society (Missions étrangères de Paris) barely a month before.
 A female member of the group spoke to a French priest, Bernard Petitjean, and confessed that their families had kept the Kirishitan faith.
 Those Kirishitan wanted to see the statue of St. Mary with their own eyes, and to confirm that the priest was single and truly came from the pope in Rome.
 After this interview, many Kirishitan thronged toward Petitjean.
 He investigated their underground organizations and discovered that they had kept the rite of baptism and the liturgical years without European priests for nearly 250 years.
 Petitjean's report surprised the Christian world; Pope Pius IX called it a miracle.

 The Edo Shogunate's edicts banning Christianity were still on the books, however, and thus the religion continued to be persecuted up to 1867, the last year of its rule.
 Robert Bruce Van Valkenburgh, the American minister-resident in Japan, privately complained of this persecution to the Nagasaki magistrates, though little action was taken to stop it.
 The succeeding government under Emperor Meiji, who took over from the Tokugawa shogunate in 1868, initially continued in this vein and several thousand people were exiled (Urakami Yoban Kuzure).
 After Europe and the U.S. began to vocally criticize the persecution, the Japanese government realized that it needed to lift the ban in order to attain its interests.
 In 1873 the ban was lifted.
 Numerous exiles returned and began construction of the Urakami Cathedral, which was completed in 1895.

 It was later revealed that tens of thousands of Kirishitan still survived in some regions near Nagasaki.
 Some officially returned to the Roman Catholic Church.
 Others remained apart from the Catholic Church and have stayed as Kakure Kirishitan, retaining their own traditional beliefs and their descendants asserting that they keep their ancestors' religion.
 However, it became difficult for them to keep their community and rituals, so they have converted to Buddhism or Shinto eventually.
 When John Paul II visited Nagasaki in 1981, he baptized some young people from Kakure Kirishitan families, a rare occurrence.

-Christian view of Kirishitan history

-Those who participated in the Shimabara Rebellion are not considered to be martyrs by the Catholic Church since they took up arms for materialistic reasons.

-Drawn from the oral histories of Japanese Catholic communities, Shūsaku Endō's novel Silence provides detailed portrayals of the persecution of Christian communities and the suppression of the Church.
-The novel has two film adaptations, in 1971 and in 2016.